na-na-hi/renget/archive/LazyTrainingGuide.md

 If your LoRA is 'overfit' i.e. it is a garbled mess of artifacting, saturation etc. you either need to go down a few epochs or reduce the training rate.

 ![Fin](https://i.imgur.com/V4s5clw.png)

+Training fluff:

+Explanations of the important parts, going down the list:

+        self.scheduler: str = "cosine_with_restarts"

+We want to keep the scheduler as cosine_with_restarts for now.
+This enables cosine, and the ability to set restarts (restarting the training from scratch on a certain epoch).
+This allows your LoRA to continue training without overfitting too quickly.

+        self.cosine_restarts: Union[int, None] = 5  # OPTIONAL, represents the number of times it restarts.

+As a personal preference, I like to set my restarts to 10% of my epoch count.
+For this purpose, it will be 5 restarts, epoch 50.

+        # learning rate args
+        self.learning_rate: Union[float, None] = 1.6e-4  # AdamW does not require this, some other optimizers do.
+        self.unet_lr: Union[float, None] = 1.6e-4  # OPTIONAL, Sets a specific lr for the unet, this overwrites
+        # the base lr in AdamW
+        self.text_encoder_lr: Union[float, None] = 6.5e-5  # OPTIONAL, Sets a specific lr for the text encoder,
+        # this overwrites the base lr in AdamW

+Typically I like to keep the LR and UNET the same.
+The higher the learning rate, the slower the LoRA will train, which means it will learn more in every epoch.
+I like to keep this low (around 1e-4 up to 4e-4) for character LoRAs, as a lower learning rate will stay flexible while conforming to your chosen model for generating.

+The text encoder can be kept at 6.5e-5 up to 9.5e-5.
+If the text encoder is set too high, the LoRA will not conform to the model as well, and it will start to oversaturate your images once you start generating.

+        self.net_dim: int = 32  # network dimension, 32 is default, but some people train at higher dims self.alpha: float = 16  # represents the scalar for training. default is half of dim.

+You can set these higher depending on your needs.
+For example, 128/128 dim/alpha will saturate your gens with more of the styling from your image dataset.
+This is useful for things like artist and style LoRAs, but less desirable for characters and concepts.

+        self.train_resolution: int = 512

+You can set this as high as 768.
+You will need to reduce the batch size to compensate for the use in VRAM.
+I have personally not noticed a huge difference in image quality, but your mileage may vary.
+I keep this at 512 most of the time.

+        self.batch_size: int = 2  # The number of images that get processed at one time, this is directly proportional
+        # to your vram and resolution. with 12gb of vram, at 512 reso,
+        # you can get a maximum of 6 batch size

+As a standard, I have kept this at batch 2.
+Higher batch sizes require more VRAM.
+For example, a 3060 can hit batch 6.
+There is varying information of how this affects your LoRA.
+From my experience it's safest just to pick one batch size and amend your training settings dependent on the finished LoRA.
+It is a factor, but not impactful enough to change every time you want to make a new LoRA.
+For this example, I will be using 202 images.
+Each epoch will train once on each image, and go up an epoch.
+This will keep training until it hits 50 epochs and spits out the finished LoRA.

+        self.clip_skip: int = 2  # If you are training on a model that is anime based,
+        # keep this at 2 as most models are designed for that

+As a rule, NAI-based models = Clip 2
+SD-based models = Clip 1

+        # steps args
+        self.num_epochs: int = 50  # The number of epochs, if you set max steps this value is
+        # ignored as it doesn't calculate steps.
+        self.save_every_n_epochs: Union[int, None] = 5  # OPTIONAL, how often to save epochs, None to ignore

+We will be setting image repeats to 1, so I have kept epochs high to compensate.
+Higher epochs will mean longer training and more steps.
+Setting the 'self.save_every_n_epochs' to 5 will save every 5 epochs.
+This will simply save your LoRA every 5 epochs, and will let you pick the sweet spot where your LoRA is cooked to your liking.
+You will need to set epochs higher or lower depending on the amount of images you have in your dataset.

+        self.buckets: bool = True
+        self.min_bucket_resolution: int = 320
+        self.max_bucket_resolution: int = 1280
+        self.bucket_reso_steps: Union[int, None] = 64  # is the steps that is taken when making buckets, can be any

+From what I understand, bucketing will take snapshots of your image up to your max resolution (assuming the image is above 512).
+I've seen no consensus on whether setting the max resolution too high creates latent space i.e. white noise/snapshots of unusable data, so I keep it at 1280 as a middle ground.

+These are the primary things you'll be changing around once you're more comfortable with what kind of LoRA you want to train, and the datasets you train them on.